jpmccrea/Auburngrads.github.io/_posts/2015-01-05-Dayton_Weather_v2.md

 <br>

-This report provides insight and explanation behind the code used to produce the following graphic which is formatted to resemble the illustration provided in Edward Tufte's classic book <u>Visual Display of Quantitative Information</u>, 2<sup>nd</sup> Ed. *(page 30)*.
+This report provides insight and explanation behind the code used to produce the following graphic which is formatted to resemble the illustration provided in Edward Tufte's classic book [Visual Display of Quantitative Information, 2<sup>nd</sup> Ed.](http://www.amazon.com/The-Visual-Display-Quantitative-Information/dp/0961392142) *(page 30)*.

 ![](Dayton_Weather_v2_files/figure-html/unnamed-chunk-1-1.png)